 - Guiding you through the preparation of estate accounts, tax clearance and distribution of assets

-If a director at Lupton Fawcett is appointed an executor of a will, we are able to register the death and arrange a funeral on your behalf should you so wish.
+If a partner at Lupton Fawcett is appointed an executor of a will, we are able to register the death and arrange a funeral on your behalf should you so wish.

 What You Will Need